IQTLabs/aisonobuoy-collector-pinephone/README.md

 cd aisonobuoy-collector-pinephone
 docker-compose up
 ```

+#### Prerequisites

+Running this repo requires that you have the PinePhone configured with [Docker](https://www.docker.com/) installed.
+See [EdgeTech Device Setup](https://github.com/IQTLabs/edgetech-core/tree/main/device-setup-scripts).

 ### Development
 The current required directory structure is below.
 You will need to clone the `edgetech` repos into your environment (they will be listed as submodules to this repo at the time of the first version tag).